| (From Chapter 16:) Richard paused before the great

 Mediterranean, perhaps?
 Why would you need to face him?
 Does

 he need to be arrested?"
+Richard was stunned that his

 aunt did not know what had happened.
 "Bonaparte has escaped